Business Tradelines: What They Can Do for Your Business Credit

 A company will establish a corporation and open accounts under that corporate name, with the goal of “flipping” it.
 It will then sell this “shelf corporation” to another business with the promise that it will immediately have access to thousands of dollars in credit lines.
 But rarely does this turn out to be what it seems.

 The established credit lines may not be the type of funding the new business needs, and if lenders catch whiff of the new business owner trying to take advantage of this scheme they can quickly shut those accounts down.
-“It’s usually shady,” says Nav’s Chairman of the Board, Levi King.
+“It’s usually shady,” says Nav’s co-founder and executive chairman, Levi King.
 While there may be legitimate reasons for buying a shelf corporation, using one to try to get access to funding your business otherwise would not qualify for is not likely to be one of them.

 What’s Next?